Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical

 \subsection{Datasets}

-In the following experiments, we use 3 representative datasets of Medical Segmentation Decathlon \cite{2019msd} for the evaluation of these methods.
-The first dataset is the Cardiac which includes 20 mono-modal MR volumes for segmentation of left atrium.
-The second dataset is Spleen which includes 41 CT volumes for spleen segmentation.
-The last dataset is Prostate which includes 32 Multimodal MR (T2, ADC) volumes for segmentation of prostate.
+In the following experiments, we use 3 representative datasets of Medical Segmentation Decathlon Challenge \cite{simpson2019large} for the evaluation of these methods.
+The first dataset is the Cardiac which includes 20 mono-modal MR volumes provided by King’s College London, for the segmentation of left atrium.
+The left atrium appendage, mitral plane, and portal vein end points were segmented by an expert using an automated tool \cite{ecabert2011segmentation} followed by manual correction.
+The second dataset is Spleen which includes 41 CT volumes from Memorial Sloan Kettering Cancer Center for spleen segmentation.
+The spleen was semi-automatically segmented using the Scout application and the contours were manually adjusted by an expert abdominal radiologist.
+The third dataset is Prostate which includes 32 Multimodal MR (T2, ADC) volumes provided by Radboud University for segmentation of prostate.
 Specifically, the Prostate dataset has highly anisotropic voxel spacings with a typical image shape of 16x320x320.
 All the datasets are randomly splitted at a rate of 80\% for training and 20\% for testing.
 We chose these three datasets because we want to involve typical modalities (CT and MRI) and targets (cardiac, prostate and abdomen) in 3D medical image segmentation tasks so as to obtain more general conclusions.